raygreenwell/export/README.md

 An evolution of the Three Rings 'export' serialization system for Java and C#.

+(Work in progress!
+None of this works yet.
+Not actively being developed presently.)

 GOALS
 - A larger set of built-in types including standard Collection types.
 - Full type information is transmitted, including generics.